 Skip to main content

 Fleet Pi is a local-first web workspace for Pi-powered coding agents.
-It runs on your machine, uses your own AWS Bedrock credentials, and keeps agent memory, plans, skills, and artifacts as reviewable files inside agent-workspace/ so every change shows up in normal Git diffs.
+It runs on your machine, uses your own model-provider credentials (Google Gemini by default, with optional Amazon Bedrock, OpenAI, Anthropic, and others), and keeps agent memory, plans, skills, and artifacts as reviewable files inside agent-workspace/ so every change shows up in normal Git diffs.

 Why Fleet Pi